Ronnie Fieg: The Owner of Kith and His Story

 Ronnie Fieg – The Designer

 In addition to the Asics collaboration, Fieg also collaborated with other brands to bring back old models and put his spin on them to effectively bring products back to life.
 A lot of Fieg’s early collaborations were similar to his Asics collaboration, as he would take brands’ older models and reinvent them.
 The products were not exactly new when they were released, but eventually, people were attracted to Fieg’s vision and liked what he did.
 This phenomenon occurs all the time in fashion when trends and styles resurface.
 People initially question the return of old trends, but they ultimately adopt them in their new form.

 During the next three years, Fieg collaborated with brands such as Adidas, Caminando, Chippewa, Clarks, Converse, Harris Tweed, Herschel Supply, New Balance, Polo Ralph Lauren, PUMA, Red Wings, Saucony, Sebago, Shades of Grey by Micah Cohen, and Timberland to design over 50 products.

 Ronnie Fieg or David Z?

-Something important to note about all of these collaborations is that they were all under Fieg’s name while he still worked at David Z. All of the collaborations were labeled as “Ronnie Fieg x [insert brand name here].”
+Something important to note about all of these collaborations is that they were all under Fieg’s name while he still worked at David Z. All of the collaborations were labelled as “Ronnie Fieg x [insert brand name here].”.
 It was important to Fieg that all his designs be under his name because he wanted to separate himself from what was being sold at David Z. He wanted this separation because he wanted his designs and collaborations to be special and not just another brand or product sold at David Z. This mindset was what influenced him to leave David Z.

 The Birth of Kith